Habit Tracking

 HabitNow

-A powerful free Android habit tracker with habit grouping, flexible scheduling, and detailed statistics.
-The best alternative to Loop for Android users who want more customization options.
+A powerful free Android option with behavior grouping, flexible scheduling, and detailed statistics.
+The best alternative to Loop for Android users who want more customization.

 PlatformsAndroid